lucaslimafernandes/API_Bench/README.md

 Based on the data provided, we can draw the following conclusions regarding the performance of different frameworks and configurations:

 1. **Overall Performance**
 Go (net/http) and Go + Chi demonstrate high performance, with a high number of requests per second (RPS) and fast response times.
-Python + Flask shows the poorest performance, with RPS 80% lower than Go and 93.22% request failures under heavy load.
+Python + Flask shows the poorest performance, with an RPS 80% lower than Go and 93.22% request failures under heavy load.
 Python + Gunicorn + Flask significantly improves performance, approaching Go in high concurrency scenarios.

 ![](analysis/imgs/time_taken.png)